 Off the main tar arteries, gravel roads radiate into the hinterland, offering many opportunities for exploration and adventure.
 It is not unusual to be the only vehicle on the road for hours on end.

 This means that caution is needed if branching off the beaten track, and that you need to be prepared and self-sufficient.
-The savvy traveller also needs to be aware not only of distances and fuel stops, but of travelling responsibly, keeping in mind the sensitive desert environment and respecting the local people.
+The savvy traveller also needs to be aware not only of distances and fuel stops but of travelling responsibly, keeping in mind the sensitive desert environment and respecting the local people.

 1. Leave enough time

 Many travellers make the mistake of trying to cover too much distance in a day, not taking into account the vast size of the country and the slow-going on the gravel roads.
 Take it slowly and allocate enough time.
 The recommended speed for driving on gravel is 80km/hour.
-(This speed will also prevent skidding and overturning on loose stone, one of the most common types of vehicle incidents in Namibia.)
+(This speed will also prevent skidding and overturning on loose stones, one of the most common types of vehicle incidents in Namibia.)